Year 6

 Foundation Subjects

-P.E and Games: This term, we build upon our invasion game skills in football on a Friday and swimming skills on a Wednesday.
+P.E and Games: This term, we build upon our invasion game skills in basketball on a Monday and cricket skills on a Tuesday.